Unbound Bookmaker

 Thank You!

-Many thanks to Ethel Nelson, who bought all the supplies for our Co-op pilot project, created lesson plans, taught the first day, and got the kids pumped for the project (and for being my supporter and adviser in this project since its inception!)
+Many thanks to Ethel Nelson, who bought all the supplies for our Co-op pilot project, created lesson plans, taught the first day, and got the kids pumped for the project (and for being my supporter and adviser in this project since its inception!).
+She also provided the supplies for the Ebeye book under Susannah Prenoveau's direction.

-Thanks to Daryle Newman, a dear friend and talented artist who taught the units on illustration and portraiture, and who also advised me on the project; Mr. Savu, for donating valuable class time to us and being very supportive; Kathy Stratte, for being very encouraging and willing to let us test our project at Co-op; Becky Lathrop, for teaching the illustration workshop to the WorldTeach volunteers; and the WorldTeach directors, Laura Sundblad, Todd Mulroy, and Ken Hagberg, and the WorldTeach lesson planners, Stephanie Pierce and Katie Greyerbiehl, for taking this idea and making it better.
+Thanks to Daryle Newman, a dear friend and talented artist who taught the units on illustration and portraiture, and who also advised me on the project; Susannah Prenoveau, who directed the project on Ebeye from Kwajalein; Kathy Stratte, for being very encouraging and willing to let us test our project at Co-op; Becky Lathrop, for teaching the illustration workshop to the WorldTeach volunteers; and the WorldTeach directors, Laura Sundblad, Todd Mulroy, and Ken Hagberg, and the WorldTeach lesson planners, Stephanie Pierce and Katie Greyerbiehl, for taking this idea and making it better.

 • The WorldTeach volunteers for helping the students create their class stories;